View this document as: a single page | multiple pages.

 Elevating Subscriber IALs

-CSPs SHOULD allow subscribers to elevate identity assurance levels related to their subscriber accounts to support higher assurance transactions with RPs.
-For CSPs supporting these functions the following apply:
+CSPs SHOULD allow subscribers to elevate IALs related to their subscriber accounts to support higher assurance transactions with RPs.
+For CSPs that support these functions, the following requirements apply:

 1. CSPs SHALL document their approved approaches for elevating assurance levels in their practice statements.

-2. CSPs SHALL require subscribers to authenticate at the highest AAL available on their account prior to initiating the upgrade process.
+2. CSPs SHALL require subscribers to authenticate at the highest authentication assurance level (AAL) available on their account prior to initiating the upgrade process.

 3. CSPs SHALL collect, validate, and verify additional evidence, as mandated to achieve the higher IAL.

-4. CSPs SHOULD avoid collecting, validating, and verifying previously processed evidence, though they MAY do so based on the age of the account, indicators of fraud, or if evidence has become invalidated since the original proofing event.
+4. CSPs SHOULD avoid collecting, validating, and verifying previously processed evidence, though they MAY do so based on an extended period of account inactivity, indicators of fraud, or if evidence has become invalidated since the original proofing event.

 2. For more information about privacy risk assessments, refer to the NIST Privacy Framework: A Tool for Improving Privacy through Enterprise Risk Management at https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.01162020.pdf

-3. [NISTIR8062] provides an overview of predictability and manageability including examples of how these objectives can be met.
+3. [NISTIR8062] provides an overview of predictability, manageability, and disassociability, including examples of how these objectives can be met.

 5. For more information about SORNs, see OPM’s System of Records Notice (SORN) Guide (https://www.opm.gov/information-management/privacy-policy/privacy-references/sornguide.pdf).

-7. For the purposes of this document, DFRR is the proportion of processed, genuine documents which the document validation system determined to be invalid.
-DFRR is defined as the number of genuine documents processed that were deemed invalid by a document validation system divided by the number of processed genuine documents.
+7. For the purposes of this document, DFRR is the proportion of processed, genuine documents that the document validation system determined to be invalid divided by the number of processed genuine documents.